charmoniumQ/charmonium.cache/README.rst

 Provides a decorator for caching a function.
 Whenever the function is called with the same arguments, the result is loaded from the cache instead of computed.
-If the arguments, source code, or enclosing environment have changed, the cache recomputes the data transparently (no need for manual invalidation).
+This cache is **persistent across runs**.
+If the arguments, source code, or enclosing environment have changed, the cache recomputes the data transparently (**no need for manual invalidation**).

 The use case is meant for iterative development, especially on scientific experiments.
 Many times a developer will tweak some of the code but not all.
-Often, reusing prior intermediate computations saves a significant amount of time every run.
+Often, reusing intermediate results saves a significant amount of time every run.

 Quickstart
 ----------